 A hearty and cozy gluten-free and vegetarian main dish, equally perfect for a party or weekday dinner.
 Requires some chopping and cook time but entirely worth it because it tastes amazing and makes such a large quantity (that freezes well too!)

 Savory, Just the right amount of spice and Crowd-pleasing!

-It has lots of veggies- eggplant, onions, tomatoes, green peppers, two types of beans — dark kidney beans and chickpeas, and lots of fresh and dried spices including chili powder, cumin, oregano, basil, pepper, salt, fennel seeds, fresh italian parsley, fresh dill and fresh lemon juice.
+Here’s what you’ll need… eggplant, onions, tomatoes, green peppers, two types of beans — dark kidney beans and chickpeas, and lots of fresh and dried spices including chili powder, cumin, oregano, basil, pepper, salt, fennel seeds, fresh Italian parsley, fresh dill and fresh lemon juice.

 Serve as is or top with avocado, sour cream, cheese, scallions or even jalapeños if you want some extra kick.
 Sometimes we serve it over brown rice as well if we want something extra hearty.

 A long time favorite, this hearty vegetarian chili is packed with goodness and a total crowd pleaser.
 It's loaded with veggies, beans and fresh & dried spices, and perfectly seasoned.
 Recipe adapted from The Silver Palate.
 Serve as is or with rice and any combination of toppings -- avocado, cheese, sour cream or jalapeño for some extra kick.

 2 medium eggplant, unpeeled, cut into 1 inch cubes

 2 medium yellow onions, cut into ½ inch pieces (approximately 3½ cups)

 2 large green or yellow bell peppers, cored, seeded and cut into ¼- 1/2 inch pieces

 2 14.5 oz cans diced tomatoes